The Truth About Emanuel

-The Truth About Emanuel (previously Emanuel and the Truth About Fishes) is a 2013 American thriller drama film written, directed and produced by Francesca Gregorini.
+The Truth About Emanuel is a 2013 American thriller drama film written, directed, and produced by Francesca Gregorini.
 The film stars Jessica Biel, Kaya Scodelario, Alfred Molina, Jimmi Simpson, Aneurin Barnard and Frances O'Connor.
 It premiered at the Sundance Film Festival on January 18, 2013.

 Plot

-Emanuel is a seventeen-year-old girl still wracked with guilt over her mother who died giving birth to her.
+Emanuel is a 17-year-old girl still wracked with guilt that her mother died giving birth to her.
 She meets Claude, whom she becomes romantically involved with.
 Emanuel lives at her home in Los Angeles with her father and her stepmother, with whom she has issues.

-A woman named Linda moves next door, who looks just like Emanuel's mother.
-Emanuel discovers that Linda needs a babysitter.
-Emanuel agrees in order to get to know more about Linda.
+A woman named Linda moves next door; she looks just like Emanuel's mother.
+Emanuel discovers that Linda needs a babysitter, and she takes the job so she can get to know more about Linda.
 Emanuel discovers that "baby Chloe" is actually a doll.
-As Linda and Emanuel develop a friendship, Emanuel tries to hide the fact that Linda's "child" is really a doll from others.
-This becomes harder when her best friend, Arthur agrees to babysit because Linda will be attending Emanuel's birthday dinner.
+As Linda and Emanuel develop a friendship, Emanuel tries to hide from others the fact that Linda's "child" is really a doll.
+This becomes harder when her friend from work Arthur agrees to babysit so Linda can attend Emanuel's birthday dinner.

 At dinner, while in the kitchen Emanuel's stepmother Janice tells Linda that Emanuel is troubled and might be misinterpreting Linda's fondness for her.
-When saying goodnight to Claude, Emanuel treats him harshly because he's agreed to landscape for Linda.
-Emanuel thinks that he's following her.
-He has been to her home multiple times, and now he would be at Linda's.
+When Claude agrees to landscape for Linda, Emanuel becomes angry at his sudden presence in several areas of her life.
 Claude tells Emanuel that she won't have to see him anymore and leaves.

 Emanuel babysits when Linda goes out with Arthur.
 When they return home, Linda suggests Arthur go upstairs with her to see the baby, who Emanuel says is sleeping.
 Emanuel begs Arthur not to go upstairs but after Linda calls him up again he heads upstairs and realizes the baby is not real.
 Linda realizes that Chloe is a doll and panics about where her baby is, thinking that Emanuel replaced Linda's baby with a doll.
 They call Emanuel and ask her where Chloe is.
 She tells them Chloe is in her crib, and Arthur shows her that it is a doll, demanding to know where Linda's baby is.
-Emanuel begins to have a meltdown and takes the doll and faints.
+Emanuel has a meltdown, takes the doll, and faints.
 She has a vision in which she holds onto Chloe while water floods the room.